 A seminar for youth workers and social workers was organised in September 2018 which focused on developing basic infrastructure for emerging youth work in close co-operation with social work in municipalities; building capacities of youth NGOs; strengthening the exchange of knowledge and experiences among those involved in youth work and social work through joint projects.

 The Ministry of Education and Culture and the Human Resources Development Authority are in dialogue with the National Youth Council and the Youth Board of Cyprus to investigate the possibility of setting up occupational standards for youth workers on the basis of the Council of Europe's recommendation on youth work (CM/Rec(2017)4).

-To increase access to youth work services for all children and young people, Smart youth work was one of the priorities throughout the Estonian Presidency of the Council of the European Union and it resulted in the adoption of the conclusions on smart youth work.
-Supporting youth participation and social activism, including their involvement in decision making and getting their opinion taken into account in legislation and budgeting, but also in daily operation routines of institutions, has been prioritised in youth work.
+To increase access to youth work services for all children and young people, Smart youth work was one of the priorities of the Estonian Presidency of the Council of the European Union, the conclusions on smart youth work were adopted.

 The Finnish Government adopted a National Youth Work and Youth Policy Programme (2017-19) on 12 October 2017.
 The programme includes the objectives and measures determined by the key ministries for promoting young people’s growth and living conditions.
 In addition, it sets out the guidelines for supporting youth work and related activities, including the key criteria for eligibility for state aid for the national youth work centres of expertise.
 The programme also establishes the national objectives for youth activities in the European and international context.